LEGATO: Cross-Embodiment Imitation Using a Grasping Tool

 Cross-embodiment imitation learning enables policies trained on specific embodiments to transfer across different robots, unlocking the potential for large-scale imitation learning that is both cost-effective and highly reusable.
 This paper presents LEGATO, a cross-embodiment imitation learning framework for visuomotor skill transfer across varied kinematic morphologies.
 We introduce a handheld gripper that unifies action and observation spaces, allowing tasks to be defined consistently across robots.
 Using this gripper, we train visuomotor policies via imitation learning, applying a motion-invariant transformation to compute the training loss.
 Gripper motions are then retargeted into high-degree-of-freedom whole-body motions using inverse kinematics for deployment across diverse embodiments.
 Our evaluations in simulation and real-robot experiments highlight the framework’s effectiveness in learning and transferring visuomotor skills across various robots.

-Cross-embodiment Learning Pipeline
+Cross-Embodiment Learning Pipeline

 We introcuce a cross-embodiment imitation learning framework that enables human demonstrations via direct interaction or robot teleoperation.
 Our framework uses the LEGATO Gripper, a versatile wearable gripper, to maintain consistent physical interactions across different robots.
 During data collection, our gripper records the trajectories and grasping actions of the wearable gripper, as well as visual observations from its egocentric stereo camera.
 Policies trained from demonstrations by humans or teleoperated robots using the tool can be deployed across various robots equipped with the same gripper.
 Motion retargeting enables these trajectories to be executed on different robots without requiring robot-specific training data.